Childcare support available

 Currently available for children aged 2-4 years

-• Up to 15 hours of early education over 38 weeks of the year for 2 year olds.
+• Up to 15 hours of early education over 38 weeks of the year for children aged 9 months to 2 years old.

 • Up to 30 hours of early education over 38 weeks of the year for 3-4 year olds.